exercism/j/docs/TESTS.md

-If you run in to any issues with running the tests at all please just submit your solution and a mentor will help ou figure out what's wrong.
+If you run in to any issues with running the tests at all please just submit your solution and a mentor will help you figure out what's wrong.
 J is a language that few people use, so finding information can be brutal.

 # TLDR